 - Dr Anthony Drummond is a Senior Lecturer in Criminology.
 He previously taught at Birmingham City, Middlesex, Westminster, Bedfordshire and Hull Universities.
 Anthony has collaborated with colleagues and advised the police and criminal justice agencies on Gypsies, Travellers and Roma in the criminal justice system, which was also his doctorate thesis.
 He has supported young ex-offenders for NIACRO in Northern Ireland, and managed a support service for vulnerable adults in Northampton, London and Luton (as well as engaging with 'dangerous' offenders and PPOs during that time).
 Currently Anthony is seeking funding to research the Gypsy Roma Traveller Police Association to engender positive changes and trust in the policing of Gypsy Roma Traveller communities.
 He has published Becoming Visible: Gypsy Roma Travellers in Prison available online.

 - Dr Maria De Angelis is Senior Lecturer in Criminology and a qualified Probation Officer.
 Prior to joining Leeds Beckett University, Maria taught Community Justice at the University of Bradford and Criminology at Sheffield Hallam University.
 Maria is a member of the Women, Crime and Criminal Justice network and the Wilberforce Institute of Slavery and Emancipation (WISE).
-Her expertise lies in researching human trafficking and transnational - UK forced marriages.
-Maria is experienced in designing new academic curricula and CPD training in contemporary trafficking and is published in her area.
-Her most recent publication is Human Trafficking: Women’s Stories of Agency (2016).
-Maria is presently conducting empirical inquiry in the field of crimmigration – researching dis/empowerment in migrant women’s experiences of immigration detention and the impact of self, policy and community in rebuilding lives.
-The ‘Rebuilding Lives’ project contributes to achieving a University of Sanctuary status.
+Her expertise lies in researching human trafficking and the related field of crimmigration and is published in this area.
+Her most recent publication is Narratives of Human Trafficking: Ways of Seeing and Not Seeing the Real Survivors and Stories (2017).
+Maria is presently concluding empirical research in the field of crimmigration – researching migrant women’s experiences of immigration detention and the impacts of self, policy and community in rebuilding lives.

 Criminology Case Studies